River engineering on the Danube

 Current Projects

-Evaluations show that the deepening of the Danube riverbed has already decreased due to the successful implementation of pilot projects and the disposal of dredging material at deep locations.
-Scientific monitoring of restoration projects also showed positive ecological effects.
-For example, the abundance of juvenile fish along the restored shores increased significantly.
+Analyses show that the deepening of the Danube bed has already decreased as a result of the implementation of pilot projects and the dumping of dredged material in low spots.
+The scientific monitoring of the renaturalisation projects also showed positive ecological effects.
+For example, the number of juvenile fish along newly created natural banks increased significantly.

 Linking of the Spittelau Arm and the Haslau-Regelsbrunn river systems